RADAR: Reasoning-Ability and Difficulty-Aware Routing for Reasoning LLMs: Methodology

 \subsection{Formulating RLM Routing as a Multi-objective Optimization Problem}

 We present a novel view of model routing through the lens of MOO, allowing us to leverage effective solution techniques from MOO literature~\citep{miettinen1999nonlinear, branke08multiobjective,murata95moga,zhang20random}.
-Given a set of queries $\mathcal{Q} = \{q_1, \ldots, q_k\}$ and a set of candidate model configurations $\mathcal{G} = \{g_1, \ldots, g_n\}$, our goal is to assign each query $q_i \in \mathcal{Q}$ to the optimal configuration $g_j \in \mathcal{G}$ which maximizes performance and minimizes cost.
+Given a set of queries $\mathcal{Q} = \{q_1, \ldots, q_k\}$ and a set of candidate model configurations $\mathcal{G} = \{g_1, \ldots, g_n\}$, our goal is to assign each query $q_j \in \mathcal{Q}$ to the optimal configuration $g_i \in \mathcal{G}$ which maximizes performance and minimizes cost.
 For each query $q$ (index $i$ dropped for brevity), we define an MOO with two objective functions: performance and cost.
-The performance prediction function $p_q: \mathcal{G} \rightarrow [0,1]$ predicts the probability of a correct response by configuration $g$ on query $q$.
+The performance prediction function $p_q: \mathcal{G} \rightarrow [0,1]$ predicts the probability of a correct response by running configuration $g$ on query $q$.
 Similarly, the cost prediction function $c_q: \mathcal{G} \rightarrow [0,1]$ predicts the cost of running configuration $g$ on query $q$, normalized to $[0,1]$.
-We formulate the optimization problem as a two-dimensional a-priori~\citep{branke08multiobjective} MOO and solve it using scalarization techniques~\citep{murata95moga,zhang20random}, written as:
+We formulate the optimization problem as a two-dimensional a-priori MOO~\citep{branke08multiobjective} and solve it using scalarization techniques~\citep{murata95moga,zhang20random}, written as:

 where $f$ is a scalarization function.
 Scalarization aggregates the objective functions of an MOO to solve a single-objective problem (SOP), such that the optimal solutions to the SOP are Pareto optimal solutions to the MOO.
-By using different weights in the aggregation, we can obtain different points on the performance-cost Pareto front.
 We explore two scalarization techniques: linear scalarization~\citep{murata95moga} and Chebyshev scalarization~\citep{zhang20random}.

-\paragraph{Linear Scalarization.} Linear scalarization~\citep{murata95moga} uses non-negative weights (at least one of the weights is positive) for each objective function of the MOO and maximizes the weighted sum of objective functions.
-The linear scalarization problem (LSP) of our MOO with weight vector $\bm{w} \in \mathcal{R}_{\ge 0}^{2}$ is given by:
+\paragraph{Linear Scalarization.} Linear scalarization~\citep{murata95moga} uses non-negative weights for each objective function of the MOO, and \textit{maximizes} the weighted sum of \textit{rewards} (or equivalently minimizes the weighted sum of costs).
+By using different weights in the aggregation, we can obtain different points on the performance-cost Pareto front.
+The linear scalarization problem (LSP) of our MOO with weight vector $\bm{w} \in \mathbb{R}_{\ge 0}^{2}$ is given by:

 Since we can factor a multiplicative constant out of the weights, we use a weight vector that sums to $1$.
 Further, since we have a two-dimensional MOO, we can simply set $w_2=1-w_1$.
 Our LSP becomes: